yimengqi0826/power-bi-portfolio/digital-marketing-performance-dashboard/README.md

 - Kaggle: [Global Ads Performance (Google, Meta, TikTok) CSV)](https://www.kaggle.com/datasets/nudratabbas/global-ads-performance-google-meta-tiktok)
 - The dataset used in this project can be found in the `/data` folder of this repository.

 ---

-## Data Preparation

-- Created a single fact table **Ad Performance** from raw data, consolidating all key performance metrics including impressions, clicks, ad spend, conversions and revenue.
-- Removed redundant CTR, CPC, CPA, and ROAS columns from the fact table to streamline the model, then calculated these metrics dynamically using DAX measures in Power BI
-- Created dimension tables for **Campaign Type, Platform, Country, Industry, and Date**
-- Added surrogate keys and mapped them to the fact table
-- Star schema with a single fact table connected to multiple shared dimension tables
-- All KPI measures stored in the **Calculations folder** within Fact_Ad_Performance

----